 There were a few Willys vehicles included in the Museum collection, reflecting both DC's ownership of the Jeep name, and Walter P. Chrysler's successful work with Willys-Overland early in his career.

-Kristi prepares to park the 3B in front of the museum, beside Paul Barry, who drove Ron Hattner's fire truck in the parade.
+Kristi prepares to park the 3B in front of the museum, beside Paul Barry, who drove Ron Hattner's Valley Fire Truck in the parade.

 As the Jeeps lined up around the courtyard, one side seemed to be weighted a bit more toward the Kaiser and even the AMC era.
 This collection of Jeeps all together in such a picturesque setting was a real Kodak moment, and everybody had their cameras out.

 The other side of the circle was a great illustration of the Willys range, with Universal Jeeps, wagons, pickups, fire trucks, and Craig Brockhaus' FC wrecker.
 You can see there were also plenty more Jeeps further down in the parking lot.

 Maybe it was just where Tom Hill happened to be in the parade, or maybe it was all pre-arranged for CJ3B.info.
 Tom's "WILEZ 59" was parked center stage for the photo taking.

 The museum was a fascinating trip through the history of the automobile, with a focus on the innovations developed by Walter P. Chrysler and his corporation.
 Of course many of the unique and historic vehicles on display are the big, sleek cars so closely associated with the Chrysler name, like this 1951 New Yorker convertible near the front door.
 It made for an interesting contrast with the little Universal Jeeps from the same era, parked just outside the door.